 - CPS works itself loose resulting in contact with the toothed gear on the flywheel causing damage

-You can purchase the Crank Position Sensor for a Ford Ranger/Mazda BT50 here.
+You can purchase the Crank Position Sensor for a Ford Ranger/Mazda BT50 here(Amazon).

-The straight-five engine or inline-five engine is a real Gem and almost as smooth as a 6-potter but still delivers decent torque and power throughout the rev-range.
-The engine is robust and reliable and should give you many happy miles if taken care of properly, as all diesel engines should.
+The straight-five engine or inline-five engine is a real Gem and almost as smooth as a 6-potter but still delivers decent torque and power throughout the rev range.
+The engine is robust and reliable and should give you many happy miles if taken care of properly.